 I specialise in the philosophies of language and logic, but I have also serious interests in logic proper, metaphysics, epistemology, and the ethics of climate change.

 Together with Lorenzo Rossi, I am running a four year FWF project on semantic paradox, titled The Liar and its Revenge in Context.
-The project systematically explores the limitations of non-classical solutions to the paradoxes, and develops a novel, fully classical contextualist approach – one that, unlike existing approaches, is immune from revenge objections and allows for absolutely unrestricted quantification.
+The project modestly seeks to solve the Liar Paradox, once and for all.
+A bit more precisely, we aim to systematically explores the limitations of non-classical solutions to the paradoxes, and to develop a novel contextualist approach – one that, unlike existing approaches, is immune from revenge objections and allows for absolutely unrestricted quantification.
 We’ll be organising three workshops and conferences, and we’ll be working on a bunch of papers and a book.
-We will also be hiring a junior post-doc in 2018.
+We’ll also be hiring a junior post-doc in 2018.
 You can check the website of the project here.